-As a Winnipeg Interior Decorator, one of the things I always stress with anyone building a new home or renovating is to get professional help planning the design of the space.
+As a Winnipeg Interior Decorator, one of the things I always stress in new home and renovation design is to get professional help planning.

 Lack of planning, prior to renovating or building a new home, often ends with spaces with in the home that do not function in the way they were intended to, rooms where furniture does not fit properly, lack of coordination in style and color, and a home where color and style does not flow.

 Clients who decide to start their new home planning early will often come with blue prints, people who decide to renovate usually want me to covert existing spaces into new ones that will function better or in an entirely new way.
 One of the most popular services I offer, in addition to the two just mentioned, is basement planning.
 Basement planning usually occurs for a lot of clients a few years after the build of their new home.
 This is often a time for most home owners where costs of the initial build have been absorbed, and now there is extra money to finish the basement.
 With basement planning I often draw blue prints for room layouts, also usually requested is a furniture layout, and a lighting plan.
 Often I will be selecting all finishes as well, including anything from flooring, tiles, counter, cabinetry paint, and furnishings.

 In any of the above cases one of the first things that is discussed when I meet with these clients is what they want to do in each room.
 For each client I am concerned about creating a personalized dream space, and in order to do this I will need to ask relevant questions such as:

 - How many people will occupy each space.

 - What do the clients plan on doing in each space.
 For example, if working on a family room, I will ask clients if they plan on watching tv, listening to music, entertaining, reading, etc.

 - How often will the space be used.
 Frequency of use will greatly impact the quality of the finishes and furnishings needed.